elljoh/Environmental-Intelligence-Suite/docs/custom-geospatial-query-extension.md

 IBM Weather Operations Center combines the power of geospatial analytics, alerts and dashboards into a single, modernized user experience.
 Release 1.0 empowers our customers with basic support for visualizing results of a geospatial query and share their findings operationally through dashboard interactive map.

+Action: Contact your IBM representative to get your Weather Operations Center API_KEY and user credentials.

 ## Perform experimentation using Weather Operations Center - Geospatial Analytics Component

- Tutorials on how to construct and use geospatial queries are located here - https://pairs.res.ibm.com/tutorial/tutorials/api/index.html .
-Contact your IBM representative to get your Geospatial Analytics API credentials.
+ Tutorials on how to construct and use geospatial queries are located here - https://pairs.res.ibm.com/tutorial/tutorials/api/index.html

  Proceed to Day 0 below once your geospatial query is finalized and you would like to use it for viewing results within Dashboard Visualization component.